 Here are a few proven productive lures, that iOutdoor Charter captains have proven to be effective.
-Keep in mind, artificial lures are best used in a given scenario.
-You will use a much lighter line, then you will with live-bait.
+Keep in mind, that artificial lures are best used in a given scenario.
+You will use a much lighter line than you will with live bait.
 The main reason, the lighter line will be used for casting distance when sighting fish.
 You are almost always going to get the best casting distance using a spinning reel when using lures and plugs.

 - D.O.A.
 Bait Buster (Mullet)